zng-ui/zng/TODO/Layout.md

 * Can maybe avoid some measure passes in panels with a single child.
   - Is it worth-it?
 Its a single extra measure and a special behavior that can mess-up tests.
   - See what other frameworks do.

+# Responsive Layout

+* Right now we use the `actual_width` to implement something *media query* and give it a margin of error for different localizations.